 H. 52cm, L. 105cm, D. 65cm.

 The wooden chest (photo below) was traditionally utilized for storing grains.
 It features legs crafted from logs, planks inserted between the four legs and the base, and two boards affixed on top.
 The upper part is designed to open for pouring and scooping grains.
-The top board consists of a pair of panels, with the rear one fixed in place and the front one serving as a flap to open and close.
 A metal ornament is attached to the front panel to accommodate a lock.
 In earlier times, the size of a wooden rice chest was indicative of the economic status of the household.

 Iron fittings.
 Early 20th century.